Outstanding Graduate Adviser Award

 - Letters of support should focus on the nominee's contributions in his/her role as graduate adviser, as opposed to other administrative or faculty roles.

 We look forward to receiving nominations and to recognizing the outstanding contributions of one of our graduate advisers.
-The award is presented at the Graduate School/University Co-op Awards ceremony in the spring.
+The award includes a $3000 prize, which is presented at the Graduate School/University Co-op Awards Banquet in the spring.
 The University Co-op very generously underwrites the prizes for this award and all of the Graduate School awards each year.

 Suggested Criteria for Nomination

 - The nominee's role in recruiting and retaining high quality graduate students

 - The nominee's availability/accessibility to graduate students and sensitivity to their needs

 - The nominee's record of preventing as well as resolving problems